horia07/TeamERepo/task3/02-filisystem/README.md

 #reproduce

-To reproduce the experiments, you must find yourself in the same directory with this file.
+To reproduce the experiments, you must be in the same directory with this file.
-The run-time should be about 40 minute for the Basic Task and the Exploration Task, which are executed together.
+The run-time should be about 40 minutes for the Basic Task and the Exploration Task, which are executed together.

 Run the command:
 ```console